alberand/PySM/README.md

 ### TODO
  - Add text decoding.
 For example: I want to see data in UTF-8, ASCII and Bytes formats.
+ - Add to screen for HEX representation and ASCII
+ - Possibly, color-scheme will be useful.
+For example, specific HEX codes are highlighted by predefined colors.
+    - Editor area for quick addition rules to color-scheme

 References:
 ===============================================================================